Guideline for the Safe Transportation of Pre-school Age Children in School Buses

 The transportation of pre-school age children in school buses has increased significantly, and will continue to increase.
 Organizations providing pre-school transportation extend beyond traditional school systems to include child care and Head Start programs.
 Regardless of which organization is transporting pre-school age children, the goal of all is to do so safely.
 This NHTSA publication will help you select the type of school bus you need and determine the features and equipment necessary to allow you to transport safely your pre-school passengers.

 The National Association of State Directors of Pupil Transportation Services (NASDPTS) issues statement papers reflecting best practice on school transportation topics.
-For instance, in February 2014, NASDPTS issued a revised position in support of lap-shoulder belts on school buses; it was titled, The Equipping and Use of Passenger Lap/Shoulder Belts in School Buses.
+Find links to all position papers at https://www.nasdpts.org/Position-Papers.